python-microservices/microservices-scaffold/docs/configuration.rst

     localhost:5000/[APPLICATION_ROOT]/ui/

-This URL is setted in your `config.yml`:
+This URL is set in your `config.yml`:

 .. code-block:: yaml

-    ms:
+    pyms:
+      config:
         DEBUG: false
         TESTING: false
         APP_NAME: Template
-      APPLICATION_ROOT : /template # <!---
+        APPLICATION_ROOT : "" # <!---

 Our API Rest work with `connexion <http://connexion.readthedocs.io>`_.
 You can see connexion docs or the official